ahamilton144/GitTutorial/README.md

 `git pull` | pull updated version of remote branch into local branch `git merge *other_branch*` | if *current_branch* is checked out, merge commits from *other_branch* into *current_branch* `git merge --abort` | abort a failed merge

+## Tutorial steps
+### Config for github
+1. `git config --global user.name "John Doe"`

+1. `git config --global user.email johndoe@example.com`

+### Create repo for existing project
+1. Navigate to project directory in cygwin or git bash.
+If unfamiliar with linux commands see "15 - Directory Navigation" and "5 - File and Directory Commands" sections [here](https://www.linuxtrainingacademy.com/linux-commands-cheat-sheet/).

+1. `git init`

+1. Add .gitignore file.
+See example in this repo.